 in Memory of Jill Cater.

 Falling through the cracks is something the people we care for are used to, and Our Place is one of the few places where they feel a sense of hope and belonging.
-But even with everything we do — meals, programs, housing assistance, medical referrals, etc. — there are some situations we aren’t able to cover with our budget.
+But even with everything we do — meals, programs, housing assistance, medical referrals, etc. — there are some situations we aren’t able to cover within our budget.
 And that’s where the Hope Fund comes in.
+The Hope Fund covers things like payment for damage deposits for housing, transportation to medical appointments, transportation to job interviews, and much more.
+And the Hope Fund was created in honour of Jill Cater.

 We have renamed the fund after a strong